Guides/Manage your account/Account security/Verify your account ownership

 Verify your account ownership

-Visit the Account Recovery form and fill out as much information as you have access to.
+Visit the Account Recovery form and fill out as much information as you can:

 Once you submit the form, we will contact you with a response or a request for additional information.
 After we review the proof verifying you are the account owner, we will help you reset your password and regain access to your WordPress.com account.

 Account security matters.
-These verification steps stop bad actors from trying to access your personal account through our support team.
+These verification steps stop bad actors from trying to access your account.

 You need at least one of the following pieces of information: